ctod149/ardupilot/README_CLARA_CHANGES.txt

 31/10/2017
 Arduplane has been adapted to control the linear servo and three rotational servos.
-Changes are marked with Clara Todd so are searchable.
+Changes are marked in the code with Clara Todd so are searchable.
+The bottom of this file gives changes that will have to be made to move the UAV from wind tunnel testing to freefall testing

+FILES THAT HAVE BEEN CHANGED AND THE CHANGES

 Plane.h:
 struct skydiver stores information relevant to skydiver.